Keith Sisman Ramsey church of Christ, England - Traces of the Kingdom

 Tabitha my daughter, then two and a half, stands in the original twelfth century baptismal font.

-the church building as people entering the 'Church' had to be baptised first.
+It is located in the entrance to the church building as people entering the 'Church' had to be baptised first.

 As can be clearly seen in the photograph baptising a baby by immersion presented no problem, the font being sufficiently large enough for this purpose.